Katatunga/MapnikTileServer/docs/troubleshooting.rst

     bash: fork: retry: Die Ressource ist zur Zeit nicht verfügbar
     bash: fork: retry: Die Ressource ist zur Zeit nicht verfügbar

+    (bash: fork: retry: the resource is temporarily unavailable)

 To solve this error, expand the process limits of your target user.
 For the user ``foo`` the command is::

     $ echo 'foo             soft    nproc            100' | sudo tee --append /etc/security/limits.conf
     $ sudo reboot

-After the reboot, it shouldn't shown the error message again.
+After the reboot, it shouldn't show the error message again.
 If this message isn't gone after restart, you may need to use a another hoster.
 On :ref:`server_hoster` you can watch out for a new working hoster.